vergl/mynotes/README.md

-# mynotes
+# My Notes

-A new Flutter project.
+A new Flutter proof-of-concept project.

 ## Getting Started